TMJ Treatment Gray Summit, MO

 • Minimized Need for Medication or Surgery: For many, physical therapy offers an effective, drug-free option to manage TMD without relying on medication or considering surgery.

-Through a customized TMJ treatment plan in Gray Summit, MO, Axes Physical Therapy offers a well-rounded approach to TMD, enabling patients to manage their symptoms, regain function, and return to their daily lives with greater ease and confidence.
+Axes Physical Therapy provides a personalized TMJ treatment plan in Gray Summit, MO, taking a comprehensive approach to TMD that helps patients control symptoms, restore function, and get back to their daily activities with improved comfort.

 Get Started with TMJ Treatment in Gray Summit, MO at Axes Physical Therapy

-Axes Physical Therapy offers a free injury screening for those dealing with jaw pain or who believe they may have Temporomandibular Joint Dysfunction (TMD).
+If you’re struggling with jaw pain or suspect you may have Temporomandibular Joint Dysfunction (TMD), the team at Axes Physical Therapy is here to help with a free injury screening.
 With a customized, patient-first approach to TMJ treatment in Gray Summit, MO, we offer effective solutions to relieve pain, enhance jaw function, and improve quality of life.
 You can find our Temporomandibular Joint Dysfunction therapy at our Ballwin location.

 Services Offered